Unionfs: A Stackable Unification File System

 Software Download:

 Unionfs releases of kernel code and user-level utilities, as well as snapshots, are available via FTP or HTTP.
+Full kernel versions patched with Unionfs can be accessed via Git from our git server.

 Download Unionfs 2.x with experimental On Disk Format (ODF) support.
 Read the ODF Design Document.